 By this point I was well and truly relaxed and being told that I couldn't leave Budapest without trying the Nutella pizza being made next to our hostel, I headed off to grab me a slice!

 Budapest is known for its nightlife, in particular 'dive bars'.
 We visited a quirkly one called Szimpla.
 It was an indoor/outdoor arrangement with lots of paraphenalia hanging from the ceilings and walls.
-It reminded me a little of something you'd find in Fitzroy, but much bigger.
+It reminded me a little of something you'd find in the hipster inner Melbourne suburbs, but much bigger.
 The bustling nightlife means there is always something to do in Budapest.

 All in all, I could have easily spent another couple of days in Budapest, and was sad to say goodbye.
 It was a truly beautiful city and good preparation for the beauty of Austria which lay ahead.

 In Budapest I: Swam in a thermal pool, caught a funicular railway, saw a castle, ate nutella pizza, was defeated by a giant dish of roast pork and dumplings, saw beautiful Austro-Hungarian architecture, saw the Danube, went to a 'dive bar', typed this up on a German computer (think umlauts and z's where y's should be...argh!!)